abrahamebij/fallax/README.md

 # Fallax

 **Deception Ends Here.**
-Fallax is a modern phishing detection web app that helps users identify suspicious URLs before clicking.
+Fallax (Latin for "deception") is a modern phishing detection web app that helps users identify suspicious URLs before clicking.
 It combines known threat sources with smart heuristics to flag risky links.

 ---